 In September, the UK Government announced that it would implement a ban on sales of “modern day ivory”, ahead of the CITES conference and Tusk’s Time for Change event.
 Prince William told an international audience at the latter that “Now is the chance to send an unambiguous message to the world that it is no longer acceptable to buy and sell ivory”.
 The UK Government’s announcement was widely criticised for falling short of what’s required.

-Tusk is working as part of a coalition of conservation NGOs and actively engaging with the UK Government to help them fulfil their manifesto commitment for a complete ban of the domestic ivory trade in the UK, on which it has launched its own consultation period this month.
+Tusk is working as part of a coalition of conservation NGOs and actively engaging with the UK Government to help them fulfil their manifesto commitment for a complete ban of the domestic ivory trade in the UK, on which it will soon launch a consultation.
 Ministers will no doubt feel even greater pressure to act in light of China's announcement.